OR You can find it here:

 Teacher: They are dirty pants.
 Point to the dirt spots.

-Have the students walk around and find examples with more clothing items and say the corresponding sentence.
+the students walk around and find examples with more clothing items and say the

 I can’t miss, big and small.